OCA/connector/connector/doc/guides/concepts.rst

 Bindings
 ********

-Here a binding means the link of a record between OpenERP and a backend.
+Here a binding means the link of a record between Odoo and a backend.

 The proposed implementation for the connectors widely use the `_inherits` capabilities.